Al Sherman: Last years

 In 1973 the Associated Press wrote, "Al Sherman helped raise the spirits of a Depression-era generation with his hit 'Now's the Time to Fall in Love'.
 Al wrote more than five hundred songs but gained his greatest fame for that happy tune."
-Always capable of finding the "silver lining", "Potatoes Are Cheaper" became Al's signature song.
-In 1973 he wrote his autobiography entitling it Potatoes Are Cheaper for this reason.
+As Al was always capable of finding the "silver lining", "Potatoes Are Cheaper" became his signature song.
+In 1973 he titled his autobiography Potatoes Are Cheaper.

 Al Sherman died in Los Angeles, California, on September 16, 1973, at the age of 76.

 Posthumous achievements

-In 1983, Sherman's song, "He's So Unusual" was chosen as the title song of Cyndi Lauper's signature album, She's So Unusual.
+In 1983, Sherman's song, "He's So Unusual", was chosen as the title song of Cyndi Lauper's signature album, She's So Unusual.
 She's So Unusual catapulted Lauper to stardom with such hits as "Girls Just Want To Have Fun", "She Bop" and "Time After Time".
 Lauper's rendition of "He's So Unusual" was a clear homage to the original 1920s production, even going so far as to feature scratches and hisses on the track, making it sound even more like the original 78 record.
-She's So Unusual won its sole Grammy Award in the category of Best Album Package, the concept of which clearly finding foundation on the title of the Sherman's song.
+She's So Unusual won its sole Grammy Award in the category of Best Album Package, the concept of which clearly was founded on the title of the Sherman's song.
 As of 2002 She's So Unusual has sold more than 16 million copies worldwide.
 The album peaked at #4 on the Billboard pop albums chart (US).
 In 2003, the album was ranked number 494 on Rolling Stone magazine's list of 500 Greatest Albums of All Time.
 In 2013, the album was ranked number 63 on Rolling Stone magazine's list of the 100 Greatest Debut Albums of All Time.

-Alongside his sons Robert and Richard, Al Sherman became the subjects of a London musical concert, A Spoonful of Sherman narrated by Sherman's grandson, Robert J. Sherman.
-A Double CD of A Spoonful of Sherman was released by SimG Records in 2015.
-A Spoonful of Sherman was revived twice in London, once in 2014 and then in 2017 and then completely reworked once again as a musical stage show revue in 2018 touring the UK and Ireland.
+Alongside his sons Robert and Richard, Al Sherman became the subject of a London musical concert, A Spoonful of Sherman, narrated by Sherman's grandson, Robert J. Sherman.
+A double CD of A Spoonful of Sherman was released by SimG Records in 2015.
+A Spoonful of Sherman was revived twice in London, once in 2014 and then in 2017, and then completely reworked once again as a musical stage show revue in 2018 touring the UK and Ireland.